Genaker/reactmagento2/README.md

 # Do you have questions How to integrate ReactJS with Magento 2 frontend?
-This magento module will help you
+This Magento module will help you
 React Magento 2 implementation.
 This Simple module explains how to add and use React Components with Magento 2 and forgot about Knockout/JQuery Magento 2 UI.
 ![React + Magento 2](https://github.com/Genaker/reactmagento2/blob/master/KnockoutMagento2React.png)

+# Updates:
+- New improved version with the React 17 is available as a **react-17** branch (https://github.com/Genaker/reactmagento2/tree/react-17)
+- This version provides stand-along React 17 without using RequireJS

-It is not PWA or headless implementation which is impossible to use with existing web site and also they have issue with magento 2 API performance - to slow.
-This implementation is High Performance Hybrid React integration with magento2 (with magento 1 also easy to use) it uses inline json directly from the page.
-The same approach used in magento 2 backend and frontend checkout, color swatches by default.
-Also can use Ajax http call to fetch data (not the best solution magento API is slow and will increase load on your beckend server).
-Or you  can use my future project "Microservicess magento" to fetch data.
+It is not PWA or headless implementation which is impossible to use with an existing website.
+Also Single Page Application (SPA) PWA Magento 2 implementations have issues with Magento 2 API performance - too slow.
+This implementation is High-Performance Hybrid React integration with magento2 (with Magento 1 also easy to use) it uses inline JSON directly from the page.
+The same approach is used in Magento 2 backend and frontend checkout, color swatches by default.
+Also can use Ajax HTTP call to fetch data (not the best solution Magento API is slow and will increase the load on your backend server).
+Or you can use my future project "Microservices Magento" to fetch data.
-Our simplest magento 2 module use WebPack for React Components Compilation and automatic static content deployment into magento pub/static folder.
+Our simplest Magento 2 module uses WebPack for React Components Compilation and automatic static content deployment into the Magento pub/static folder.

-You can develop React component even without magento instalation at all.
-You can just copy your component inside magento Module and add some fixes into sources to work with Require JS and use React Component as Magento UI component.
+You can develop React components even without Magento installation at all.
+You can just copy your component inside Magento Module and add some fixes into sources to work with Require JS and use React Component as Magento UI component.

 # Magento 2 Admin module built with ReactJS instead of the legacy default JS: